 The first thing you need to do is open an account with a brokerage firm.
 You can either open an account through a Financial Advisor or choose a discount brokerage firm, like a Charles Schwab.
 Both can offer advice on the proper methods of rolling over these funds to avoid any taxes or penalties associated with the withdrawal from your husband's 401K.

 Determining the best way to invest your money will depend on various factors such as your age, your tolerance for risk, and your liquidity needs.
 The discount brokerage firms can offer some guidance, but you are more likely to get personalized attention if you work with a financial advisor.
 It sounds like working with a financial advisor might help ease your anxiety, especially if you aren't familiar with investing concepts.

 I highly encourage you to work with an Advisor that has professional credentials and experience with divorce finance.
 My office has a guide published by the CFA Institute on “How to Choose a Financial Advisor.”
-You should be able to find this guide yourself on the Internet.
+You should be able to find a similar guide to choosing a financial advisor yourself on the Internet.